SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 \subsection{Sampling of wing operating conditions}

-For each wing geometry, eight operating conditions are randomly sampled.
-The freestream Mach number ranges from 0.75 to 0.90, and the angle of attack varies between $2^\circ$ and $12^\circ$.
+For each wing geometry, eight operating conditions are independently sampled from uniform distributions.
+Given the large sample size, we use random sampling to allow the dataset to be incrementally extended without redesigning the entire sampling scheme.
+The freestream Mach number $Ma$ ranges from 0.75 to 0.90, and the angle of attack $\alpha$ varies between $2^\circ$ and $12^\circ$.
 The Reynolds number and freestream temperature are fixed at 20 million and 300 K, respectively, for all simulations.